-This guide was put together by Thekeyer, Hippo, Wusubi, DevilDriven and Nimraphel.
-The goal is to provide the Gwent newcomers with cheap decks.
-Each deck was built with a budget of around 1000 scraps, showing examples of how our Crafting Guide can be used to improve the starting decks.
-If you want to see the best and the most expensive decks that are popular on the pro ladder, check out our Meta Report.
+The goal of this guide is to provide the Gwent newcomers with cheap decks.
+Each deck was built with a budget of around 1000 scraps in mind, showing examples of how our Crafting Guide can be utilized to improve the starting decks.
+You can check out our Meta Report to see the best and most expensive decks in the current meta.

-In each spoiler, you will find the faction's budget deck, its crafting cost and the upgrades we made to each starter deck, along with our reasoning behind them.
-If you have any questions, feel free to join our Discord server.
+In each spoiler, you will find the faction's budget deck, the exact crafting cost and the changes we made to starting decks, along with our reasoning behind them.
+If you have any questions, you can always join our Discord server.

 Crafting cost: 1120 scraps